stonedtroll/health-arc/README.md

 - **Colours**: Set the colours for high HP, low HP, temporary HP, and background arc
 - **Perception Settings**: Adjust how perception affects the uncertainty for non-owned tokens
-- **Performance Settings**: Enable performance monitoring and debug visualizations
+- **Performance Settings**: Enable performance monitoring and debug visualisations

 ### Debug Features